inter-action/DocumentIndexer/README.md

-        make app quit gracefully without quiting sbt make request able to respond with custom JSON object instead of plain string
+        make app quit gracefully without quiting sbt make request able to respond with custom JSON object instead of plain string replace println with normal logger.
+        provide restful services, we can use akka-http

     pending:

-        do i need to add file filter on indexer? try to apply some machine learning, calc similarity etc add scalaz lib & utilize it.
+        do i need to add file filter on indexer? try to apply some machine learning, calc similarity etc add scalaz lib & utilize it & refactor codes provide match context & highlight
-        add docker packaging
-        provide match context & highlight
-        provide restful services, we can use akka-http clear todos in code
+        clear todos in code
-        replace println with normal logger.

         add sbt-native packager: